All Article

 3. Burndown Charts

-• Show how tasks and milestones fit into the sprint or project schedule.
+• Burndown charts show how tasks and milestones fit into the sprint or project schedule.

 • Useful for planning dependencies and seeing the bigger picture of how short sprints connect to long-term goals.